21 Missing Teens Found In A Massive Youth Prostitution Sting In Winnipeg

 Winnipeg Police worked with outreach workers to rescue 21 high-risk youth.

 Winnipeg Police made a shocking discovery last month.
 According to reports, officers located and rescued 21 missing Winnipeg teens during a massive crackdown on the city's youth sex trade.
 The sting was a joint effort by local police and outreach workers to protect young people at risk of being sexually exploited.

 Sgt.
-Rick McDougall of Winnipeg Police Service later commented on the investigation during an interview with CTV, revealing that the youth were only located thanks to the help of the outside agencies that were involved:
+Rick McDougall of Winnipeg Police Service later commented on the investigation during an interview with CTV, revealing that the youth were only located thanks to the help of the outside agencies that were involved.

-“We can’t do this on our own and it’s the partnerships we have that are part of the whole police service business plan and the strategic goal is to leverage those partnerships to protect our vulnerable people,” said McDougall.
+“We can’t do this on our own and it’s the partnerships we have that are part of the whole police service business plan and the strategic goal is to leverage those partnerships to protect our vulnerable people,” said Sgt.
+McDougall.

-According to the Criminal Code of Canada, youth under the age of 14 years old cannot legally consent to any sexual activity.
+According to the Criminal Code of Canada, those under the age of 14 years old cannot legally consent to any sexual activity.
 Sexual activity is lawfully defined by any kind of sexual contact from sexual touching to intercourse.

 At this time, exact figures on the sexual exploitation of youth in Canada cannot be determined due to the fact that victims often do not reach out to authorities.

 *This article’s cover image was used for illustrative purposes only.